Optimizing Crop Management with Reinforcement Learning and Imitation Learning

 \section{Conclusion}

 Finding the optimal crop management policy for N fertilization and irrigation is vital to achieving maximum yield while minimizing the management cost and environmental impact.
-In this paper, we present a framework for finding the optimal management policy with deep reinforcement learning (RL), imitation learning (IL), and crop simulations based on DSSAT.
-Experiments are conducted for the maize crop in Florida, where both fertilization and irrigation are necessary for crop growth.
-Under full observation, i.e. with access to all variables from the simulator, deep Q-network (DQN), a deep RL algorithm, is used to train management policies.
-Under partial observation, i.e., with access to a limited number of states from DSSAT that are observable or measurable in the real world, imitation learning is used to train management policies by mimicking the behaviors of the RL-trained policies under full observation.
-Given variations in potential reward functions, the trained policies from RL have different strategies during the decision-making to achieve maximum rewards.
-This shows that our proposed framework adapts to different scenarios.
-Also, all trained policies under both full and partial observation achieve better results compared to a production guideline for the maize crop in Florida.
-Furthermore, the trained policies under partial observation paves the way for real world deployment of our framework as they only need readily accessible information.
+In this paper, we present a framework for finding optimal management policies with deep reinforcement learning (RL), imitation learning (IL), and crop simulations based on DSSAT.
+Experiments are conducted for the maize crop in Florida, US, and Zaragoza, Spain, where both fertilization and irrigation are necessary for crop growth.
+Under full observation, i.e. with access to a large number of variables from the simulator, deep Q-network (DQN) is used to train management policies.
+Under partial observation, i.e., with access to a limited number of state variables that are observable or measurable in the real world, we use IL to train management policies by mimicking the behaviors of the RL-trained policies under full observation.
+Given variations in reward function designs, the RL-trained policies have different strategies during the decision-making to achieve maximum rewards, which indicates the adaptability of our proposed framework.
+Using IL, the trained policies under partial observation have almost identical decisions compared to the RL-trained policies under full observation, and all trained policies under both full and partial observations achieve better results compared with production guidelines for the maize crop in these two locations.
+Furthermore, even in the presence of measurement noises on the observable state variables, the IL-trained policies achieve much better results than the baseline methods, which paves the way for real-world deployment of our framework as they only need readily accessible information.
 Our future work includes improving the robustness of the trained policies in the presence of model mismatch and uncertain weather conditions.
-Since the IL-trained policies under partial observation are readily deployable, we are ready to test the efficacy of the proposed management system on a real farm, which we plan to pursue as a next step. { }
+Since the IL-trained policies under partial observation are readily deployable, we are planning to test the efficacy of the proposed framework on a real farm.